vamshi455/AzureTopics/README.md

 # AzureTopics

-This repo contains the topics we dealt with all the projects till now
+This repo contains the topics in azure data engineering space